radlovacki/cocreate_Loops_en/source/lesson/skytale.md

 # Skytale

+After completing this lesson, you will be able to:

+* Explain how the Skytale cipher works.
+* Implement encryption and decryption using simple array or string operations.
+* Understand how physical encryption devices can be modeled digitally.

 The Skytale is one of the oldest known tools for encryption, dating back to ancient Greece around 400 BC.
 It was a simple cylindrical device used by the Spartans to send secret messages during military campaigns.